Volibear Build Guide by Froz

-Anyways, as mentioned in the the Pros and Cons section, Volibear is a slow jungler and has low sustain.
+As mentioned in the the Pros and Cons section, Volibear is a slow jungler and has low sustain.
 The changes made in season 3 have sadly made nearly no difference in speed.
 Instead you have to start with a Hunter's Machete instead of Cloth Armor, meaning less jungle sustain and less fighting potential.
 So, what makes him such a viable jungler?
 His ganks.
-With Rolling Thunder and Majestic Roar, you could easily destroy an overextended champion with the help of your teammates, so DO NOT forget to gank whenever possible as that is the primary goal of a jungler, ESPECIALLY when they are slow at jungling.
+With Rolling Thunder and Majestic Roar, you could easily destroy an overextended champion with the help of your teammates, so DO NOT forget to gank whenever possible as that is the primary goal of an aggressive jungler, ESPECIALLY when they are slow at jungling.

 As far as jungle speed however, Volibear isn't the best as he has no spammable AoE damage.
 To compensate, we give him Bladed Armor , Butcher , and some masteries from the offense tree to help with early game jungling.

 During early game, with just Boots of Speed and Spirit Stone, you won't be able to 1v1 most champions unless you are at a clear health advantage.
 You are there to turn fights into 2v1 or 3v2.
 To do this, you need to place down wards to prevent being counterganked.
 Ruby Sightstone helps out with that a lot.

 During mid to late game, you can either try to catch people out of position or peel for your teammates.
 Auto attack the people nearby and your ulti will deal damage to the others afar.
 That way you can be quick to flip anyone to jump onto your squishies.